Counterfactual Mean-variance Optimization: Introduction

 \section{Introduction}

-\textit{Counterfactual or potential outcomes} are used to describe how a unit would respond to a treatment or intervention, irrespective of whether the intervention actually takes place.
-They are commonly used in causal inference \citep{rubin1974estimating, holland1986statistics,hofler2005causal}.
-More recently, potential outcomes have also proven to be useful for counterfactual prediction and decision-making in medicine and epidemiology \citep[e.g.,][]{ dickerman2020counterfactual, schulam2017reliable, lin2021scoping}.
-In this work, we explore an optimization-based framework for estimating counterfactual quantities.
-In particular, we study a domain-general counterfactual mean-variance optimization problem that parameterizes a tradeoff between the mean and variance of an outcome in an intervened-upon world.
+\emph{Counterfactuals}, also referred to as \emph{potential outcomes}, represent the hypothetical responses of a unit to a particular treatment or intervention, regardless of whether the intervention is actually administered.
+While counterfactuals have been the dominant causal language in statistics \citep{rubin1974estimating, holland1986statistics, hofler2005causal}, it has more recently emerged as a valuable tool in predictive modeling, particularly for improving decision-making under shifts in treatment patterns \citep[e.g.,][]{wang2019equal, dickerman2020counterfactual, lin2021scoping, dickerman2022predicting, kim2022doubly, kim2025semiparametric}.
+In this work, we explore a counterfactual extension of the traditional optimal resource allocation problem, formulating a domain-general counterfactual mean-variance optimization framework that parameterizes the tradeoff between the mean and variance of outcomes under a hypothetical intervention.

-Traditional, non-counterfactual mean-variance optimization has been used to estimate optimal allocations of resources in various settings, including financial investment \citep{markowitz1968portfolio}, {decision theory \citep{meyer1987two}}, product development \citep{cardozo1983ApplyingFinancialPortfolio}, healthcare policy \citep{fagefors2021ApplicationPortfolioTheory, qu2012MeanVarianceModel}, and electrical engineering \citep{delarue2011ApplyingPortfolioTheory}.
-In counterfactual mean-variance optimization, we aim to estimate optimal allocations under hypothetical interventions that change the distribution of outcomes, such as a healthcare policy intervention that modifies the compliance rate for patient scheduled appointments (Section \ref{subsec:medical-appt}).

-A complication arises when our estimand is the optimal solution of a constrained optimization problem involving functions of counterfactual distributions (or simply \textit{counterfactuals}), since accurate estimation of the counterfactuals does not necessarily guarantee accurate estimation of the estimand.
-This leads us to ask under what conditions these counterfactuals may be estimated with flexible nonparametric methods while preserving fast rates and achieving the property of double robustness \citep{bang2005doubly}.
-To investigate this question, we leverage tools in nonlinear stochastic programming to analyze how the asymptotic properties of the estimated counterfactual quantities in turn affect the asymptotic properties of estimators derived from the optimal solutions to the optimization problem.